crabbly/Print.js/README.md

 Keep in mind that we would like to keep this a lightweight library.

 Please do not use the issues channel for support requests.
-For help using Print.js, please ask questions on Stack Overflow and use the tag `print.js`.
+For help using Print.js, please ask questions on Stack Overflow and use the tag `printjs`.

 ##### Reporting bugs